 Occasionally, aggression in dogs can be the result of a medical issue.
-Aggression that is accompanied by the loss of hair, increased bodyweight, and lethargy may be a sign of hypothyroidism.
-Aggression that appears with convulsions or when the dog has an absent appearance or rapid mood changes may be the result of full or partial seizures.
-Damage to certain areas of the brain through disease such as hydrocephalus (more common in toy breeds and brachycephalics), tumors, or trauma can also result in aggression problems.
+Aggression accompanied by the loss of hair, increased bodyweight, and lethargy may be a sign of hypothyroidism.
+Aggression following convulsions, when the dog appears absent, or when rapid mood changes occur may be the result of full or partial seizures.
+Damage to certain areas of the brain through disease such as hydrocephalus, tumors, thyroid issues or trauma can also result in aggression problems.
 A consultation with your veterinarian can diagnose these conditions and offer medical treatment as necessary.

-Dogs that fear for their own safety are often the most likely dogs to bite another human or dog.
+Dogs fearing for their own safety are more likely than confident dogs to bite another human or dog.
 The perceived threat to the dog can be real or imagined.
-Remember that the threat is from the dog’s perspective.
-That can mean that a person could have been very innocently trying to reach over the dog and take a hold of their collar, but the dog may have perceived this as intent to do harm to them, which leads them to react aggressively.
+Remember the threat is from the dog’s perspective.
+For example, a person could very innocently trying to reach over the dog to take a hold of their collar, but the dog may perceive the motion as intent to do harm, which leads the dog to react aggressively.

 Dogs may attempt to guard or defend their home or space.
-This can include barking and lunging at fences or from windows.
+Territorial aggression includes barking and lunging at fences or from windows.

-This type of aggression is motivated by an animal’s drive to hunt and consume food.
-This can be seen particularly in dogs chasing smaller dogs, cats, or even young children.
+Predatory aggression is motivated by an animal’s drive to hunt and consume food.
+Often, predatory behavior is seen in dogs chasing smaller dogs, cats, or even young children.

-Animals of a variety of species attempt to protect themselves by responding aggressively when they feel pain.
-This typically helps them to prevent future pain.
-Unfortunately, animals often attack the person or animal nearest to them rather than only the thing that actually caused them pain.
-For this reason, it is a good idea to handle a dog that is in pain very cautiously.
-Many owners have been bitten while attempting to help their injured dog.
+Animals of a variety of species attempt to protect themselves by responding aggressively when they feel pain in attempt to prevent future pain.
+Unfortunately, animals often attack the person or animal nearest to them rather than only the thing actually causing pain.
+For this reason, it is a good idea to handle a dog in pain very cautiously.
+Many owners get bit while attempting to help their injured dog.
 Additionally, the use of training devices that inflict pain on animals, such as prong collars, choke chains, and e-collars, are not recommended because they may lead the animal to become more aggressive to stop the pain.

-Practicing good leadership skills by using basic obedience to have the dog earn access to toys or food can help in some situations.
-It is not recommended that you use physical force such as scruff shakes or “alpha” rolls.
+Teaching your dog to earn access to food or resources can help in some situations, such as asking for the dog to sit before opening a door.
+It is not recommended you use physical force such as scruff shakes or “alpha” rolls.
 These do not typically lead to a respectful stable relationship with your dog and often escalate the aggression even further.

-Once a dog has acted aggressively for any of the above reasons but especially for fear-motivated aggression, they may learn that the best way to get what they want is to repeat the aggression.
-If barking and lunging at the mailman gets him to leave, then the dog will learn that barking and lunging is effective.
-Similarly, if biting at a hand that is reaching for them gets the hand to go away, they will quickly learn to bite to remove unwanted contact.
+Once a dog acts aggressively for any of the above reasons but especially for fear-motivated aggression, they may learn the best way to get what they want is to repeat the aggression.
+If barking and lunging at the mailman gets him to leave, then the dog will learn barking and lunging is effective.
+Similarly, if biting a hand reaching for them gets the hand to go away, they will quickly learn to bite to remove unwanted contact.

 What to Do